coolcarly/coolcarly.github.io/blog/2024/June/sourdough-starter.md

 Now, I decided to increase the feed content of the starter.
 I took 22 g of the starter and fed it with 40 g of flour and 99 g of water.

 ## *Day 9 Saturday 22 June 2024*
-Again, when I checked the sourdough starter (at 4 pm), it was very foamy but did not appear to rise.
+Again, when I checked the sourdough starter (at 7 am), it was very foamy but did not appear to rise.
+However, while we were out during the day, I placed the starter into the warm-ish oven (it was no hotter than 30 degrees).
+When I returned home, the starter was more bubbly than before and it grew by about 60%.
+I suspect that 4 hours in a warm oven helped the bacteria to grow.

-I weighed 22 g of the mixture into a fresh jar and fed it with 45 g of rye flour and 75 g water.
-While we were out during the day, I placed the starter into the warm-ish oven (it was no hotter than 30 degrees).
-When I returned home, the starter was more bubbly than before.
+At 4.30 pm, I weighed 22 g of the mixture into a fresh jar and fed it with 45 g of rye flour and 75 g water.

 ## *Day 10 Sunday 23 June 2024*
 When I checked the starter at 8 am, I saw that the starter grew almost to double it's size.
-I suspect that 4 hours in a 30 degree oven helped the bacteria to grow.
 How exciting!
 By 4 pm, the starter appeared more active and grew a little more.

 In a fresh jar, I weighed 20 g of starter, added 40 g of rye flour and 84 g water.
 With the left over discard, I made banana pancakes !
 They were very tasty and fluffy too.